 We have several examples of outages observed in past but stats presents us a completely different picture.
-As per the survey conducted by Microsoft and other big cloud providers in different parts of world confirmed that the businesses moved to cloud are experiencing more uptime and service availability than others.
+As per the survey conducted by Microsoft and other big cloud hosting providers in different parts of world confirmed that the businesses moved to cloud are experiencing more uptime and service availability than others.

 - It is too Expensive